 How to Travel to Tibet in 2024

-So Tibet had been on my bucket list for years, and back in my super broke backpacking days I tried, and failed, to enter twice.
-The Chinese were becoming progressively more strict on the paper work and criteria required to enter Tiber – visas, permits, tour guides.
+The Chinese were becoming progressively more strict on the paperwork and criteria required to enter Tiber – visas, permits, tour guides.
 It was a headache, and turned out to be impossible.
 So it was time to try again, but this time to do it properly, and with my awesome mum by my side.
 Visas, flights, trains, permits and a tour guide.
 Here’s how to do it:

 How to Travel to Tibet

-HOW TO VISIT TIBET.
+HOW TO VISIT TIBET

 Basically you HAVE to use a Chinese tour company, there is literally no way around it.
 You MUST HAVE a Chinese Visa, a Tibetan Permit, a tour guide.
 No discussion, no independent travel.
 Now you know that, this is how it’s actually done.